davebetts/100-days-of-code/log.md

 * Paragraph formatted text between list items
 * An Unordered list as a subsection of the ordered list

 The one thing I wanted to do that I didn't do was adjust the gray box around the image of Pluto to where I wanted.
 I wanted to have a box highlighting the photo *and* the caption for the photo similar to the example for this assignment.
 On a large screen, the left and right borders of the box are far from the photo, and on a smaller screen the photo is wider than the box.
 Somehow the photo doesn't appear to be part of the decision on how big the surrounding box needs to be.
-I'm not sure how to use .container-fluid appropriately.
+I'm not sure how to use ".container-fluid" appropriately.

 Still more to learn.

 **Link to tweet:** [DaveBetts Day 4](https://twitter.com/biologydave/status/950562415271276544)